signalfx/signalflow-library/library/signalfx/detectors/README.md

-The SignalFlow Library is a collection of SignalFlow functions, each of which captures a common analytical pattern used in alerting.
-For the most part, each function takes a required stream (signal) argument and some parameters (e.g. a percent of duration) and outputs a detector.
+The SignalFlow Library is a collection of SignalFlow modules, each of which captures a common analytical pattern used in alerting.
+The core of a typical module is a function which takes a required stream (signal) argument and some parameters (percent of duration, number of standard deviations, etc.) and outputs a detector.
 A representative use is as follows:

 ~~~~~~~~~~~~~~~~~~~~
 from signalfx.detectors.against_recent import against_recent